waltdakind/vagrant-node-git-zsh/README.md

 # vagrant-node-git-zsh
-Basic Ubuntu box -- Vagrantfile and shell script to install Node, Git, Zsh (with Oh-My-Zsh) and a shared folder
+## Basic Ubuntu box -- Vagrantfile and shell script to install Node, Git, Zsh (with Oh-My-Zsh) and a shared folder

 Pre-requisites:

 Vagrant

 Virtualbox

 Basic use:

 From a terminal prompt:

-git clone git@github.com:waltdakind/vagrant-node-git-zsh.git

-vagrant up

-vagrant ssh
+* `git clone git@github.com:waltdakind/vagrant-node-git-zsh.git`

+* `vagrant up`

+* `vagrant ssh`

+* Ctrl-D to logout followed by `vagrant suspend` (save VM state) or `vagrant halt` ( power off VM )

-To reprovision the vagrant box, just run --      vagrant provision
+* To re-provision the vagrant box, just run --      `vagrant provision`

-# If it was succesful, this installs node 7 with build-essential, git and zsh using a theme from Oh-My-Zsh.
+###If the build was succesful, your virtualbox has node 7 with build-essential, git and zsh using a theme from Oh-My-Zsh.

 If using Mac or Windows host, remove the crlf configuration for git.config in bootstrap.sh.